ahhmeddd-11/ahhmeddd-11/README.md

 - 🎓 CSE Student | Tech Enthusiast | Lifelong Learner
 - 🛠️ I have experience in **MySQL**, **Excel**, **Power Bi**, **Python**, and **much more**
-- 💡 Working on projects that blend AI, Web Development, and real-world utility
+- 💡 Working on projects that blend AI, visualize data, and real-world utility
 - 🧑‍🏫 Former **IT Trainer & Mentor** | Ex-**System Administrator**
 - 🧠 Currently learning: `Data Visualization`, `Power BI`, `Tableau`, and `Excel`